Abraham Ozler: Plot

-On his routine visit to Vineeth in prison, Ozler encounters Alexander and Krishnadas.
-Alexander cryptically utters "Bone Residue", hinting at an unresolved truth about Ozler's family.
-Ozler realizes that if a bladed weapon is used to hack flesh, bone residue will always be present on the blade even after chemical washing.
-Ozler confronts Vineeth about this and the latter, unrepentant, challenges Ozler to dig deeper for the truth.
+During one of Ozler's routine prison visits to Vineeth, he encounters Alexander and Krishnadas again.
+Alexander cryptically says "Bone Residue", hinting at an unresolved truth about Ozler's family.
+Ozler realises that if a blade is used to hack flesh, bone residue remains on it even after chemical washing.
+He confronts Vineeth, who remains unrepentant and challenges him to dig deeper for the truth.

 Production

 Development

 After the success of Anjaam Pathira (2020), Midhun Manuel Thomas wanted to direct a film featuring Kunchako Boban.
 However, the commencement of shooting didn't occur due to various reasons.
 It was during that time that director John Manthrikkal narrated a story to Midhun which was written by ortho surgeon Dr. Randheer Krishnan.
 He liked the story and decided to direct the film.

 In an interview with Anandu Suresh of The Indian Express, Midhun revealed that the film's titular protagonist was named after the Canadian physician William Osler, regarded as the 'Father of Modern Medicine'.
 He also revealed that he had initially included a backstory, explaining that Abraham Ozler's father, a doctor, named his son after his favorite physician with the hope that Abraham would also become a physician like his father.
 The film marked Midhun's return to direction after a four-year hiatus.
 Meanwhile, he had penned the screenplay for Garudan (2023) and Phoenix (2023).